legluondunet/MyLittleLutrisScripts/Indiana Jones and the Emperor's Tomb/gamepad profiles/README.md

-# Gamepad profiles for Indiana Jones and The Emperor’s Tomb
+## Indiana Jones and The Emperor’s Tomb - Controls

 IJET have very bad support for gamepad on modern computer, you have to install a third party software, a keymapper.
 This software will attribute keyboard keys to your gamepad.